acoli-repo/conll-merge/data/readme.txt

 test.CoNLLAlign.sh
-	calls CoNLLAlign for pairwise merge of *all* files in conll/ with default options (no -f, no -split), no severe errors are reported by CoNLLChecks, except the ones listed below -f and -split merges need to be evaluated
+	calls CoNLLAlign for pairwise merge of *all* files in conll/ with default options and -split (no -f), no severe errors are reported by CoNLLChecks, except the ones listed below -f merges still need to be evaluated

 	known error messages (not bugs ;)
 		CLOSE PAR ERROR / OPEN PAR ERROR for every merge where semantic roles (PropBank) precede RST